aakriiti2504/PyBer_Analysis/README.md

 ![6](https://user-images.githubusercontent.com/23488019/143162261-eecb33ab-996a-4093-9577-1c72a18e45e1.PNG)

-11) Creating a pivot table with date as index to get the total fares for each typ eof city by the date.
+11) Creating a pivot table with date as index to get the total fares for each type of city by the date.

 ![7](https://user-images.githubusercontent.com/23488019/143162281-f876ca0a-350a-4dce-9489-49410db0f8c6.PNG)